ErikVerheul/OneBacklog/README.md

 ### adapt two files with environment settings for development and production
 Note: both files have lines you MUST change for your instance.</br>
-cd to the root directory of this app and use your favorate editor to create a file named `.env.development` and enter:
+cd to the root directory of this app and use your favorite editor to create a file named `.env.development` and enter:
 ```
 VITE_IS_DEMO=false // set to true only when you have created a demoUser with limited authorization
 VITE_DEBUG=false // set to true to see console log messages on most critical events
 VITE_DEBUG_CONNECTION=false // set to true to see console log messages regarding the CouchDb cookie authentication renewal
-VITE_SITE_URL=https://localhost:8080 # or https://<your remote host> when the CouchDb instance is hosted in the cloud
+VITE_SITE_URL=http://localhost:8080 # or https://<your remote host> when the CouchDb instance is hosted in the cloud
-VITE_API_URL=https://localhost:6984 # or https://<your remote host>:6984 when the CouchDb instance is hosted in the cloud
+VITE_API_URL=http://localhost:5984 # or https://<your remote host>:6984 when the CouchDb instance is hosted in the cloud
 ```

-cd to the root directory of this app and use your favorate editor to create a file named `.env.production` and enter:
+cd to the root directory of this app and use your favorite editor to create a file named `.env.production` and enter:
 ```
 VITE_IS_DEMO=false // set to true only when you have created a demoUser with limited authorization
 VITE_SITE_URL=https://< your domain name >  // MUST CHANGE